 What about Open Source?

-Open Source will be appealing to customers who want to self-host, but are happy with 3 logins only and community-based support.
+Open Source will be appealing to customers who want to self-host, but are happy with 1 project only and community-based support.

-By contrast, Scale is for an entire team to adopt - customers will have engineering and product management all on the platform, and perhaps marketing/execs.
-Paid has premium features around collaboration - such as user permissions so people can't delete everything, multiple projects to keep data tidy, basically functionality to keep things running smoothly when you have lots of logins.
+By contrast, paid has premium features around collaboration - such as user permissions so people can't delete everything, multiple projects to keep data tidy, basically functionality to keep things running smoothly when you have lots of logins.

 Okay, they're using PostHog.
 Now what?